pebsconsulting/bach/README.md

 **A general-purpose semantic document markup language**

-This repository contains the reference implementation for Python >= 3.4
+*This repository contains the reference implementation for Python >= 3.4*

 ![bach logo](logo-640.png)

+Bach is for anyone writing structured semantic text that is parsed into a data structure to be transformed programmatically.

+Our key use cases for Bach are multilingual documents, technical documentation and static website generators, though Bach is also suitable as a succinct generator for HTML, as a command language, or as a text-based data interchange format.

-## At-A-Glance
+## At A Glance

 A Bach document is a tuple:

     document = (label, shorthand-attributes, attributes, contents)

-The *label* is a string with has domain-specific semantics.
+**label:** a string with domain-specific semantics.
 You might like to think of it as a function name.

-The *shorthand-attributes* is a mapping of special shorthand symbol characters to an array of attribute value strings.
+**shorthand-attributes:** a mapping of special shorthand symbol characters to an array of attribute value strings.

-The *attributes* is a mapping of attribute name strings to attribute value strings.
+**attributes:** a mapping of attribute name strings to attribute value strings.

-The *contents* is an ordered collection of zero or more string literals and/or Bach documents recursively.
+**contents:** an ordered collection of zero or more string literals and/or (sub)documents recursively.

-Documents written in the Bach markup language are efficiently parsed into this structure with an LL(1) parser.

-Once in this structure, Bach documents can be easily manipulated using code.
+Once parsed into this structure, Bach documents can be easily manipulated using code.

+Bach documents are parseable in linear time to the length of the input and one byte of lookahead i.e. with an LL(1) parser.

 ## Example